 Our future success depends in part on our ability to maintain and grow our existing relationships, including with Mount Sinai, and to establish new relationships.
 Many factors may impact the success of such collaborations, including our ability to perform our obligations, our collaborators' satisfaction with our products and services, our collaborators' performance of their obligations to us, our collaborators' internal priorities, resource allocation decisions and competitive opportunities, the ability to obtain regulatory approvals, disagreements with collaborators, the costs required of either party to the collaboration and related financing needs, and operating, legal and other risks in any relevant jurisdiction.
-Our ability to support such collaborations and long programs utilizing their data, all of which may impact the utility of these databases and the insights we will be able to generate from expanding datasets.
+Our ability to support such collaborations may also depend on factors outside of our control including the willingness of patients to engage with us and share their data, societal perspectives on privacy, and the willingness of health systems to establish collaborations, relationships and programs utilizing their data, all of which may impact the utility of these databases and the insights we will be able to generate from expanding datasets.
 In addition to reducing our revenue or delaying the development of our future products and services, the loss of one or more of these relationships may reduce our access to research, longitudinal patient health data, clinical trials or computing technologies that facilitate the collection and incorporation of new information into the databases we manage and to which we have access.
 All of the risks relating to product and service development, regulatory clearance, authorization or approval and commercialization described herein apply to us derivatively through the activities of our collaborators.
 We engage in conversations with companies regarding potential collaborations on an ongoing basis.
 These conversations may not result in a commercial agreement.
-Even if an agreement is reached, the resulting relationship may not be successful, and any products and services, which can adversely affect our reputation and our business.
+Even if an agreement is reached, the resulting relationship may not be successful, and any products and servi